 logo

-Jihaemi Reporter (pcraemi@kormedi.com)
+Reporter Ji Hae-mi (pcraemi@kormedi.com)

-According to a study led by researchers at Harvard Medical School and Massachusetts General Hospital in the United States, exercising intensively on weekends may have potential benefits in reducing the risk of various diseases comparable to evenly distributed exercise patterns throughout the week.
+According to a study led by researchers at Harvard Medical School and Massachusetts General Hospital, weekend exercise may offer as much potential benefit in reducing the risk of various diseases as a more evenly distributed exercise pattern throughout the week.

 =============

-It's perfect for busy people on weekdays.
+It's perfect for those who are busy on weekdays.

-You can exercise on the weekend.
+Because I can exercise on the weekends..

-You can't exercise every day.
+You said you can't exercise every day,

-Exercising is better than not exercising.
+Exercise is better than not exercising at all.

 1